 The Nerd and the Bird’s mission:

-Through our collaboration - we hope to encourage curiosity, exploration, understanding, joy and connection to the birds and neighborhoods of Chicago.
+Through our art and science collaboration - we hope to encourage curiosity, exploration, understanding, joy and connection to the birds and neighborhoods of Chicago.

 Neighborhood birding is the priority.